 If you haven't been to Dubrovnik before, then you've almost certainly seen in it pictures as this upmarket and scenic slice of the Croatian coastline which overlooks the stunning Adriatic is like a magnet for the holiday photographer's lens.
 A jewel in the Mediterranean crown, Dubrovnik is an incredible UNESCO recognised walled city which lies just a hop, skip and a jump away from Italy and roasting African climates.
 Often referred to as the Pearl of the Adriatic, it's small but perfectly formed and when you're looking for a cool and cultured stag do which provides a refreshing break from more traditional destinations like Benidorm and Ibiza, a Dubrovnik stag do is a number 1 choice!
 Clubs and bars around the city come to life during the summer and can give some of Europe's biggest party hotspots a real run for their money.
-Why not let us give you a call back and get your Dubrovnik stag weekend in motion?

 Luckily, Croatians are awesome at speaking English, which is pretty handy given how tough their native tongue is.
 Even so, giving a few words and phrases a good stab is always fun and you'll really make the locals smile when you drop one or two of these language bombs in conversation.